bbauska/css-mastering-css/README.md

 9. PostCSS
 10. PostCSS-modules

-### AUTOPREFIXER {#autoprefixer .unnumbered}
+### AUTOPREFIXER

 ###### Autoprefixer uses the data based on the latest browser popularity that supports to apply prefixes for you.
-You can try the interactive demo of Autoprefixer. {#autoprefixer-uses-the-data-based-on-the-latest-browser-popularity-that-supports-to-apply-prefixes-for-you.-you-can-try-the-interactive-demo-of-autoprefixer. .unnumbered}
+You can try the interactive demo of Autoprefixer.

 You can write any CSS rules without vendor prefixes as given below: